-The CFO is responsible for managing the on-going liquidity requirements of UPE.
+The CFO is responsible for managing on-going liquidity requirements.

-Liquidity monitoring is completed by the insurance company rather than at the holding company level.
-When considering Liquidity Risks, key elements are Wealth Solutions Italian Tax Asset ("ITA") payments and Wealth Accumulation new business commission strain.
-The Wealth Solutions business does not suffer from new business cash strain.
-However, the majority of UPE's income is sourced from this business line, and is generated by issuing quarterly fee invoices to the custodians.
-As a result, prompt fee collection is a key liquidity key performance indicator for UPE.
+Liquidity monitoring is completed by each insurance company rather than at the holding company level.
+When considering Liquidity Risks, key elements are Wealth Solutions ITA payments and UPE new business commission strain.
+The majority of UPE's income is sourced from the Wealth Solutions business and is generated by issuing quarterly fee invoices to the custodians.
+As a result, prompt fee collection is an important liquidity key performance indicator for UPE.

-UPE manages Liquidity Risk to meet its own obligations and cash commitments along with unexpected contingent market situations, through the monitoring of actual and expected cash flows, and the availability of assets that can be sold easily without loss in the event of need.
-This activity is aimed at maintaining a high level of financial robustness both in the short and long term, which helps to mitigate UPE's liquidity risk and is the basis for the evaluation of the adequacy of the adopted measures.
+UPE manage Liquidity Risk to meet their own obligations and cash commitments along with unexpected contingent market situations, through the monitoring of actual and expected cash flows, and the availability of assets that can be sold easily without loss in the event of need.
+This activity is aimed at maintaining a high level of financial robustness both in the short and long term, which helps to mitigate liquidity risk and is the basis for the evaluation of the adequacy of the adopted measures.